Washington DC VA Medical Center

 Visit us on social media:

 With our medical center being located in the heart of the nation's capital, parking has been a challenge for some time.
-However, Veterans have asked for expanded parking at the DC VA Medical Center and we’re listening.
-So that we can better serve your parking needs, the Patient & Visitor Parking Garage and the adjoining surface lot is currently closed for a construction project to add two new levels and an additional 252 parking spaces.
-The estimated completion date is March 2019.
+Veterans have asked for expanded parking at the DC VA Medical Center and we’re listening.
+So that we can better serve your parking needs, the Patient & Visitor Parking Garage has been renovated to add two new levels with 252 additional spaces.

 Medical Center employees will continue to park in the Employee Parking Garage accessed at Gate 2 or the Satellite Parking Lot at the AFRH.
 View the Shuttle Schedule